ChaosDonkey06/c2b2_cluster_example/README.md

        - Here we are going to store all the data and results.
 ## Steps and cooking book

-1. Connect to the cluster...
+1. Connect to the cluster... due to security or something idk we need to connect via using the port 59922, or using CyberDuck.
+The password should be the same one of your email.

-   -  ssh ...
+   -  ssh -p 59922 jc5647@login.c2b2.columbia.edu

 2. **Installing packages:** Packages are installed in the home director, I prefer using anaconda which is installed in the cluster.
 Also, as a general good practice I like using envs, see CREATE_ENV.md for how to crete a env.